-THE GREENWAY

-WILL ENHANCE

-RESIDENTS'

-QUALITY OF LIFE
+THE GREENWAY WILL ENHANCE RESIDENTS' QUALITY OF LIFE AND PROMOTE COMMUNITY DEVELOPMENT

-AND PROMOTE

-COMMUNITY

-DEVELOPMENT

-enhance the urban environment, making

-Detroit more beautiful and enjoyable.

-This Framework includes incentives for

-economic redevelopment in core corridors

-to support the local economy and benefit
+The greenway has tremendous potential to enhance the urban environment, making Detroit more beautiful and enjoyable.
+This Framework includes incentives for economic redevelopment in core corridors to support the local economy and benefit long-term residents.

-long-term residents.